By Brian Lowther

 Our key aim at the Roberta Winter Institute is inspiring faith based initiatives to address the roots of disease.

-The trouble is that we as believers have never considered a coordinated disease eradication effort within the range of our responsibility.
+A roadblock to this aim is that the Body of Christ as a whole has never considered a coordinated disease eradication effort within the range of its responsibility.

 One explanation for this may be that our theological way of understanding how to deal with disease begins to stumble at the question of eradication.
 We feel responsible to prevent disease because we see a model in the dietary and hygienic laws of the Old Testament that protected Israel from communicable diseases.
 We feel responsible to heal disease because we see Christ healing the sick throughout his earthly ministry.
 But the Bible doesn’t say anything explicitly about eradication.
 After all, Jesus didn’t eradicate disease, nor did he give us a clear verbal mandate to do so, as he did with the Great Commission (Mt 28:19).